Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 134A0: campaign for standing men, after 95
 - 134A3: campaign for standing men, after 96
 - 134A4: campaign for standing men, after 96
+- 134A5: campaign for standing men, after A6
+- 134A7: campaign for standing men, after A6
+- 134AD: campaign for standing men, AE+6E
 - 134C0: after C1
 - 134EE: after ED
 - 134EF: EE + legs on heels